Featurevisor

 # in production, we want to test the feature in Germany first, and

-# it will be `true` variation for 50% of the traffic
+# it will be enabled for 100% of the traffic

 segments: germany